highwayns/docs/docs/ja/Reference/Terra-core/Module-specifications/spec-feegrant.md

 	return simRes, uint64(txf.GasAdjustment() * float64(simRes.GasInfo.GasUsed)), nil
 }

-// PrepareFactory ensures the account defined by ctx.GetFromAddress() exists and
+//PrepareFactory ensures the account defined by ctx.GetFromAddress() exists and
-// if the account number and/or the account sequence number are zero (not set),
+//if the account number and/or the account sequence number are zero (not set),
-// they will be queried for and set on the provided Factory.
+//they will be queried for and set on the provided Factory.
 A new Factory with
-// the updated fields will be returned. func PrepareFactory(clientCtx client.Context, txf Factory) (Factory, error) {
+//the updated fields will be returned. func PrepareFactory(clientCtx client.Context, txf Factory) (Factory, error) {
 	from := clientCtx.GetFromAddress()